Lifetime Reproductive Planning

-Especially in light of the need to ensure the sustainability of ex situ animal populations, the RMC is developing alternative approaches to reproductive management are being developed.
-Lifetime Reproductive Planning recognizes that fertility is best established and maintained by allowing reproduction not long after puberty and then at regular intervals throughout a female’s life, until her genetic contribution to the population is reached.
-However, early and regular reproduction must be balanced with effects on the gene diversity of the population, its age structure and current holding capacity for the species in zoos.
-A model is being developed to test the effects of various Lifetime Reproduction Planning scenarios on population genetics and population size.
+In light of the need to ensure the sustainability of ex situ animal populations, the RMC is developing alternative approaches to reproductive management.
+Lifetime Reproductive Planning (LRP) recognizes that fertility is best established and maintained by allowing reproduction not long after puberty and then at regular intervals throughout a female’s life, until her genetic contribution to the population is reached.
+However, early and regular reproduction must be balanced with effects on the gene diversity of the population, its age structure, and the current holding capacity for the species in zoos.
+We are currently developing models to test the effects of various potential reproductive management scenarios on population genetics, long-term population sustainability, and population size.
 Running these models will allow us to see how using a certain strategy will affect the population before we actually implement the strategy for reproductive management.